the-universe/Homo-Sapiens/README.md

 Getting a working build of Homo Sapiens can be a little tricky.
 Follow these steps and, if you run into trouble, try again.
 If you've tried many times and still have no luck, see "[Known Issues](https://en.wikipedia.org/wiki/Complications_of_pregnancy)."

-1. Identify an available development box from a female instance with an uptime over 6570 days (or as specified by your local polity)
+1. Identify an available development box from a female instance with an uptime over 6570 days (or as specified by your [local polity](https://en.wikipedia.org/wiki/Age_of_consent))
     1. For best results, run a profiler on the development box to determine the best time to continue with the steps below.
 (There are [only 2-3 days each month](https://en.wikipedia.org/wiki/Ovulation) that the install has a good chance for success.)
 2. Secure [23 chromosome variables](https://en.wikipedia.org/wiki/Sperm) from a male instance.
-You only need a single copy of this file (~37 MB) but typically males will provide multiple copies so be prepared to transfer [**many** TB of data](https://www.youtube.com/watch?v=Zcc7h0GAAas).
+You only *need* a single copy of this file (~37 MB) but typically males will provide multiple copies so be prepared to transfer [**many** TB of data](https://www.youtube.com/watch?v=Zcc7h0GAAas).
 3. Deploy the chromosomes into the development box.
 There are a variety of methods available which [others have already explained](https://www.reddit.com/r/AskReddit/comments/1b4zc1/sex_ed_teachers_of_reddit_what_is_the/).
 4. Wait for the build to complete.
+This is a good time to [RTFM](https://smile.amazon.com/What-Expect-When-Youre-Expecting/dp/0761148574).
 There are some bugs in the build process and there's no status indicator.
 However, you can watch the process if you have the [right debugging tools](https://www.google.com/search?tbm=isch&as_q=ultrasound+pregnancy).
     1. During this time period, a unique key will be issued.
-While most developers expect this is simply a SHA4096 hash of the 46 input chromosome variables salted with an unknown constant, there are some who believe there is simply a [pool of keys which are reused after each instance halts](https://en.wikipedia.org/wiki/Reincarnation).
+While most developers expect this is simply a SHA4096 hash of the 46 input chromosome variables salted with an [unknown constant](https://en.wikipedia.org/wiki/Dimensionless_physical_constant), there are some who believe there is simply a [pool of keys which are reused after each instance halts](https://en.wikipedia.org/wiki/Reincarnation).
 Please keep discussions about this off the mailing list unless you have new information.
 5. If the build is successful, you'll have a new running copy of Homo Sapiens in about nine months.
 Congratulations!
 This instance only has a few processes running by default and installing new processes can be a pain, but [tutorials are available](https://smile.amazon.com/Baby-Book-Revised-Everything-Parenting/dp/0316198269).

 ### Prerequisities

-There are no prerequisites to running your own copy of Homo Sapiens and we encourage all interested developers to join the project!
+There are [no prerequisites](http://www.un.org/en/development/desa/population/theme/rights/) to running your own copy of Homo Sapiens and we encourage all interested developers to join the project!

 Please be aware that all new instances run in the same production environment and [each new instance reduces the available resources to existing instances](https://en.wikipedia.org/wiki/Carrying_capacity#Humans).

 ## Running the tests

 Unit testing is part of the build process.
 If any unit tests fail, the build will not succeed and you will need to start over.
-There are many things that can go wrong in the build process.
-Most developers do not like sharing when a software build is unsuccessful and they cannot diagnose the issue on their own.
+There are [many things that can go wrong in the build process](https://www.verywell.com/making-sense-of-miscarriage-statistics-2371721).
+Most developers do not like sharing when a software build is unsuccessful *especially* when they cannot diagnose the issue on their own.
 You may feel like a failed build is unusual, but it occurs far more often than reported and often during the first few months.

 Please search the mailing list before reporting any issues with builds in the first 90 days.
 If this is your first time attempting a build of Homo Sapiens, you may wish to secure an [experienced vendor](https://en.wikipedia.org/wiki/Obstetrics_and_gynaecology) to assist you.